SiddhiShilkar/Excel_Notes/README.md

 2. Pivot Tables: Analyze sales data to find region-wise sales using a pivot table.
 3. Conditional Formatting: Highlight cells in the sales data where sales are more than $500.00.
 4. AVERAGEIF Function: Calculate the average of sales based on the product with respect to the region.

+# Priya's Expense Summary
+ Contains Use of all the formulae and functions in assignment 1 and 2